 Plans for the future (our vision for Watersmeet Estate)

-Upon visiting the wooded pasture and meadows of the Watersmeet Estate, you will be welcomed by our herd of pedigree Long Horn cattle, our flock of Lleyn sheep, and our herd of Exmoor ponies.
+Upon visiting the wooded pasture and meadows of the Watersmeet Estate, you will be welcomed by our herd of pedigree Long Horn cattle and our herd of Exmoor ponies.
 In small numbers, these animals roam free amongst woodland pasture and heathland, providing the backbone of our habitat management.

 Regularly moved to new grazing, by chewing, pooing, and trampling, the animals are a part of the natural process that maintain healthy, diverse, natural habitats here on West Exmoor.
 Rugged native breeds, they are suited to the landscape; thriving year-round off a diet of herb rich grazing and browsing, which provide essential nutrients and minerals necessary to produce vigorous offspring.